Join our tours to the Taltsy museum:

 The museum Taltsy is accessible by public transportation, but the most convenient and fast way to get there is to book the Taltsy tour.
 The museum preserves the old Pre-Russian architecture.
 With a guide, this not only a tour of buildings but Russian history as well.

 The open-air museum Taltsy is located 20 kilometers away from Listvyanka.
 The exposition features wooden buildings brought from all over Siberia.
 Right now, 40 landmarked buildings and 8000 artifacts dated by XVII-XIX centuries are presented as part of the exhibition.

-Almost each months the museum holds different kinds of celebrations to mark Christmas, Trinity, Maslenitsa and other Russian and Buryat holidays.
+Almost every months the museum holds different kinds of celebrations to mark Christmas, Trinity, Maslenitsa and other Russian and Buryat holidays.

 Apart from visiting the museum, you can also have a barouche-ride, walk on stilts, swing on the Siberian swings, or slide down the hill.
 Additionally, you can participate in the birch bark weaving and clay doll workshop sessions.

-There is a restaurant in museum which serves traditional Siberian fare.
-Nevertheless, you can bring your own food with you and have a picnic on site.
+There is a cafe in the museum which serves traditional Siberian fare.
+Nevertheless, you can bring your food with you and have a picnic on site.

-Some of the museum’s buildings are used as local craft shops with a number of artisan products.
+Some of the museum’s buildings are used as local craft shops with several artisan products.

 GPS coordinates: 51°59’45.021″N 104°39’50.328″E